hayley-drozd/hayley-drozd.github.com/index.md

 ![news](https://user-images.githubusercontent.com/68130554/116011848-0edf0700-a5f5-11eb-87e7-325a3c04f12d.png)

 ## 2022
 April - Back to clinic!
-I have my suture kit, ceil-colored scrubs, and First Steps in hand!
+I have my suture kit, ceil-colored scrubs, and Bright Futures in hand!

 March - Thankful for travel funding awards so that I can present in my first in-person conference in three years!
 Jack Bauer Honor Fund by the IU MSTP, IUPUI Graduate and Professional Educational Grant, and the Stark Neuroscience Research Institute.